 If you’d rather have someone show you around the French Quarter than do it alone, I recommend booking the French Quarter Walking and Storytelling Tour, which goes deep into the history of this fascinating section of America.

 No trip to New Orleans is complete without a little bit of spook, right?
-The Vampires & Ghosts Tour will have you scared in all the best ways, while teaching you a little of the city’s history (real or maybe not) along the way.
+The Ghosts, Vampires and Voodoo Tour will have you scared in all the best ways, while teaching you a little of the city’s history (real or maybe not) along the way.